-A preliminary assessment of the outcome of these improvement schemes is shown in the following table.
+A preliminary assessment of the outcome of these improvement schemes is shown in Table 7.
 The full analysis of achievement against each scheme's objectives is still being carried out and a final report will be published in the summer.